 It never had anything to do with finishing first or being like others.

 Writing is the same way.
 Manuscripts take hours and hours of focus, trying, overcoming self-doubt, emotional exhaustion.
 No one will ever know all that it took for us to type “The End.”
-No one will really understand what we fought against to get to the brief flash of letters as we cross the writer’s finish line.
+No one will really understand what we fought against to get to that brief flash of letters as we cross the writer’s finish line.
 Even if it doesn’t ever get published.
 Or maybe it does.

 The point is we didn’t give up.
 We put ourselves out there, after hours of training, writing, and learning.
 Fought against self-doubt and mental injury.
 We didn’t sit on the sidelines and just watch.